dart-backend/angel3-guide/front-end/jael/README.md

 Rather than forcing you to learn an entire DSL, Jael's syntax is one you already know - HTML.
 All directives take the form of HTML elements, and are applied either by the preprocessor or at runtime.
 Jael's AST is simple to patch, so it is relatively straightforward to patch it to add new features.

 Jael can easily be used in any application with the following two packages:

 * `package:jael3`
 * `package:jael3_preprocessor`

-However, [Angel](https://github.com/dukefirehawk/angel) users only need install `package:angel3_jael` to include templating in their server-side applications.
-One of Angel's goals is to make Web development faster, and having a tool like Jael at its disposal only brings that goal even closer to fruition.
+However, [Angel3](https://github.com/dukefirehawk/angel) users only need install `package:angel3_jael` to include templating in their server-side applications.
+One of Angel3's goals is to make Web development faster, and having a tool like Jael at its disposal only brings that goal even closer to fruition.